Mark A. Levine, M.D.

 - regulation of glucose transport in vitro and in vivo

-- function of ascorbic acid in red blood cells in health and disease, with special attention to diabetes
+- function of ascorbic acid and other antioxidant vitamins in red blood cells in health and disease, with special attention to diabetes

-Many countries base, in large part, recommended dietary allowances (RDAs) for vitamin C on this work.
+Many countries base, in large part, recommended dietary allowances (RDAs) for vitamin C on our work.
+On going multiple clinical trials in cancer and sepsis using pharmacologic ascorbic acid are based on our work.

 Need for Further Study